 If you have commercial or personal property, you will want to make sure that it is very well secured.
-One of the biggest threats to property is that of trespassers and travellers settling on and around your land or inside a property which belongs to you.
+One of the biggest threats to the property is that of trespassers and travellers settling on and around your land or inside a property that belongs to you.

 Both run-of-the-mill trespassers and travellers can, in a very short period of time, cause many thousands of pounds worth of damage to your property; if your property is not fully secured, many insurers will not even pay out, leaving you even further out of pocket.

 The first thing you should consider when you are dealing with trespassers is your own personal safety and that of any staff who may also be harmed.
 No matter how tempting it may be to confront a trespasser or a traveller intruding on your property, it is best to not get directly involved without the help of a trained and accredited security company or the police.